pedroluzio/EducationEllie/README.md

 ### Authors and Contributors
-Originally the software was developed by Pedro Luzio @pedroluzio, Programming student in Portugal
+Originally the software was developed by Pedro Luzio @pedroluzio, Programming student in Portugal Also developed by Janynne Gomes @devnetgomez, Programming teacher in Brazil

 ### Support or Contact
 Having trouble with software?
 Contact pedro.luzio.cloud@gmail.com and we’ll help you sort it out.